ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldMosaicking.rst

 will have its own mosaic, combining all requested beams for that field.

+There is a choice for how the weighting is done at this step.
+The method until recently has been to use *weighttype=FromPrimaryBeamModel*, which simply applies a primary beam correction (given that the weights image is essentially flat for W-projection).
+The new default, however, is *weighttype=Combined*, which combines the primary beam weighting with the value from the weights image, better accounting for differences in effective integration time or flagging.
+The former method will produce mosaic weights images normalised to a peak of 1, while the latter does not apply any normalisation.
+The choice between the two is made with the ``LINMOS_SINGLE_FIELD_WEIGHTTYPE`` config parameter.

 When the scheduling block has used the *tilesky* mode, the fields in the measurement set will be of the form *NAME_Tx-yI*, where *x* & *y* give the offsets in the tiling grid, and *I* is one of A,B,C,D, indicating